ChiyuCC/sequence-breaking-ff6/README.md

 ![FF6](./screenshots/recruiting-gau-2.png)
 ![FF6](./screenshots/recruiting-gau-3.png)

+-   From this location you can once again recruit Setzer and get the Falcon
+-   Afterwards, head to the Floating Continent and execute the Airship Glitch, just like the previous time
+-   If everything went well, you'll end up aboard the Blackjack in the WoB again, with Gau still in your party

+---

+### Kefka at Narshe

--   Ride to Narshe, where you'll find you can change your party in Alvis' house
+-   Fly to Narshe, where you'll find you can change your party in Alvis' house
 -   You can only choose between the characters that we officially recruited since the proper start of the WoR: Celes, Sabin, Edgar and Gau
     -   And Sabin, Edgar and Gau are _precisely_ the characters we need to progress to the next step
 -   With your current party, head up all the way to the Narshe snowfields where Kefka is still waiting for you